The best healer of all is love.

 Think of it that way: our body doesn’t know whether something is physically real or not.
 Every time we watch a movie that is stressful, as far as our body is concerned, these same emotions are happening to us.
 For example, our stomachs turn during the frightening scenes.
 Or close your eyes.
 Think of someone.
 Do you not feel they are beside you?
 Do you not almost smell them or feel their touch?
 Think of a lemon.
 Do you not feel its taste and scent?
 Every time we think, feel, imagine or see something, our body experiences it as if it’s real.

-What’s even more significant is that the root of ailments begin mentally and emotionally in our childhood.
-And ultimately, all of our problems can be traced to unhealed and unresolved emotional and mental wounds.
-These don’t have to be extreme traumas surrounded by sound effects in a Hollywood movie – because remember that to a child, seemingly unimportant gestures and events can feel deeply unpleasant, disturbing and distressing, causing have long-lasting effects imprinted on their psyche.
-And then we grow up and we’ve forgotten.
-Yet everything gets stored in the emotional body, and stays there, hidden until it is brought to the surface in some shape or form, desired to be finally felt, acknowleged and healed.
-When unresolved and unhealed for too long, it manifests in our physical body – because it needs our attention to finally be addressed.
+The root of many physical ailments can be traced to unhealed and unresolved emotional and mental wounds.
+Everything gets stored in the emotional body, and stays there, hidden until it is brought to the surface in some shape or form, desired to be finally felt, acknowleged and healed.
+When unresolved and unhealed for too long, or when on an internal level we need something that we are not giving it to ourselves yet, the body speaks louder and it may manifest physically, because it needs our attention and care.

 So, how can we learn what the body is telling us?